twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 	1. Router connected to 2 switches
 	2. Router-on-a-stick
 		1. SUB-INTERFACES ONLY EXIST IN THIS METHOD
+			1. logical interface that allows multiple interfaces with different IP addresses to be tied to a single physical interface.
-			1. SUB-INTERFACES ARE USED TO LEVERAGE CONFIGURATION OF MULTIPLE INTERFACES ON A SINGLE PORT (INTERFACE).
+			2. SUB-INTERFACES ARE USED TO LEVERAGE CONFIGURATION OF MULTIPLE INTERFACES ON A SINGLE PORT (INTERFACE).
 	3. inter-VLAN routing using a Layer3 switch/Multilayer switch

 # !